gerber4/searchbuddy/docs/Architecture.md

 the even distribution of active conversations across the cluster of chatroom instances.

-To simplify the initial implementation the set of chatroom instances will be fixed.

 ### Chatroom Service
 The purpose of this service is to manage the events and state of a chatroom.